 The Herbicide used to control hydrilla, Sonar H4C, has an active ingredient of fluridone, which is a selective systemic herbicide.
 Fluridone is taken up by the roots of aquatic vegetation and then travels to other parts of the plant.
 The herbicide acts by inhibiting photosynthesis, causing effected plants to turn white (chlorosis) and eventually die.
 For Sonar H4C to be fully effective, low concentrations of the herbicide must be maintained over an extended period of time, typically 30-90 days.
 Low dose applications are performed once a week over a period of 10 weeks to maintain the target concentrations.

 Water testing for fluridone concentrations occurs 24-48 hours after each application.
 Results are typically received 4-5 days after the sample has been delivered to the lab.
-Water test results can be found under the weekly sampling reports section.
+Water test results can be found under the weekly sampling reports section at the respective County health department websites.